 My husband and I have made weekend getaways a monthly tradition for the past two years.
 It does help that our children are now fully grown, but I still think couples with younger children could pull off a weekend away at least a few times a year.
 Perhaps once a season would be a good goal?

 We budget $300 a month for our weekend getaways except for May (our anniversary month) and December (we consider our date weekend part of our Christmas gift to each other).
-These two times a year, we lift the budget high enough to include an Airbnb apartment and a few more meals out (not a member of Airbnb yet?
-Use my referral link to sign up and save money on your first booking).
+These two times a year, we lift the budget high enough to include an Airbnb apartment and a few more meals out.

 Our weekend getaways generally last three nights and two full days and often we spend less than our $300 maximum budget.
 For accommodations, we use our travel trailer in summer and our truck camper in winter to stay at state parks, private campgrounds, and the odd free site now and then.
 We eat out at least once during the weekend, plus we usually indulge in a local coffee house coffee for me and a sweet treat for the both of us.